 Step 3: Add the Potatoes

 - Add salt and pepper to taste.
-Add an additional splash of water or milk to help loosen it up if the sauce seems a little thick.
+If the sauce is a little thick, add another splash of water or milk to loosen it up.

 Step 4: Simmer and Serve